Sayeret Matkal

-Sayeret Matkal (סיירת מטכ״ל) (formerly Unit 269 or Unit 262) (English: General Staff Reconnaissance Unit) is the special reconnaissance unit (sayeret) of Israel's General Staff (matkal).
-It is considered one of the premier special forces units of Israel.
+The Sayeret Matkal (סיירת מטכ״ל) (formerly Unit 269 or Unit 262) (English: General Staff Reconnaissance Unit) is an elite special reconnaissance unit of the Israel Defense Forces (IDF).
+It is subordinate to the General Staff of the IDF.

 Though primarily a field intelligence-gathering unit, conducting deep reconnaissance behind enemy lines to obtain strategic intelligence, Sayeret Matkal is also tasked with a wide variety of special operations, including black operations, combat search and rescue, counterterrorism, hostage rescue, HUMINT, irregular warfare, long-range penetration, conducting manhunts, and reconnaissance beyond Israel's borders.

+While primarily subordinate to the General Staff, Sayeret Matkal is also the special operations component of the Military Intelligence Directorate (Aman).
+Its primary role is field intelligence-gathering and deep reconnaissance behind enemy lines, which aligns it closely with Aman's objectives.

 The unit is modeled after the British Army's Special Air Service (SAS), taking the unit's motto "Who Dares Wins".
 The unit is the Israeli equivalent of the SAS.
-It is directly subordinate to the Special Operations Division of the IDF's Military Intelligence Directorate.